btihen/btihen/content/post_ruby_rails/rails_tweet_single_page_hotwire/index.md

 git commit -m "broadcast deleted tweets via hotwire"
 ```

-### Hotwire can handle Forms too!
+### Edit / Updates to all clients!

 Turbo unlike Turbo-Links works with Forms as well as links.
+This allows us to edit our posts.

 #### Start with the Create Form